Kilso80/zeusToCalendar/README.md

 # Zeus-Google Calendar Sync

-This Python project provides a utility to synchronize timetable data from **Zeus** (a timetable manager) with **Google Calendar**.
+This Python project provides a utility to synchronize timetable data from **Zeus** (EPITA's timetable manager) with **Google Calendar**.
 It helps ensure your calendar stays up-to-date with any changes made in Zeus, including adding, modifying, and deleting events.

 ## Features